10 boys and teens among the dead in Israel festival stampede | Law-Order

 He said that it was “one of the worst if not the worst incident” he had seen in 30 years on the job.

+Prime Minister Benjamin Netanyahu has declared Sunday to be a national day of mourning.
+On Saturday night, a vigil was held in Tel Aviv, where people lit memorial candles and the municipality lit up City Hall with the Israeli flag.

 Israeli media said 32 of the 45 victims were identified before the start of the Jewish Sabbath at sundown Friday.
 Of those, 22 were laid to rest before the Sabbath.
-The identification of the remaining victims and burials were to resume after sundown Saturday.
+The identification of the remaining victims and burials resumed after sundown, as did some of the funerals.
+Jewish law calls for swift burial of the dead.

 Sixteen people remained hospitalized, including three in serious condition.